Each year comes and goes.

 Fewer resolutions increase the rate for success.

-“All of us struggle with eating right, time management, healthy weight – the list could go on and on,” Ahmad said.
+“All of us struggle with eating right, time management, healthy weight – the list could go on and on,” Jones said.
 “If we can select just one or two that mean the most to our self-improvement, we are more likely to succeed.”